larson-group/clubb_release/LLM_prompts/dash_app_workflow.md

 Treat an MCP **"Transport closed"** error as an adapter-launch failure, *not* as evidence that Dash is absent.
-In particular, a Dash debug/source reload does not normally stop the detached broker.
+In particular, a Dash debug/source reload does not normally stop the manager-owned broker.
 Do not launch a second dashboard in response to that error.
 Refresh or restart the local agent's MCP adapter, then retry discovery; if the problem persists, report that the adapter itself needs attention separately from the dashboard/broker state.